A major overhaul of this page in late 2013, as it was both out-of-date and a bit waffly!

 - Internet and IRC.
 I've been on the Undernet IRC Network for many years and help in a volunteer capacity with the #ZT project.
 I also spent some time as a member of the Undernet User-Committee #Class project #ZT deals with IRC And Channel abuse, with an aim to deal with abusers and educate users in how to protect themselves and their channels. #Class teaches about Undernet and how to do various basic IRC things in a classroom type scripted session with Q&A. For information refer to The User-Com Website.
 A link for the new-and-improved #ZT website is a work in progress.

 - The other thing that I do (as alluded to above) is provide webhosting, DNS and Email services for friends and "clients" alike, usually in return for a donation toward hosting charges.
 The server was initially set up as an attempt to help learn the finer points of server and service management, and has evolved into the server you're talking to right now.
 I'm still learning. :) Services.blakjak.net has more info.
-This is strictly not-for-profit, and operated as a hobby that helps me to learn and retain currency in the finer points of Internet Systems Administration.
+This is essentially operated as a non-profit, with a very small amount of consulting driven through the home business operated by Liz and I, Jazzed Solutions.

 So, welcome to my site.
 My blog goes through fits and bursts, but I tend to post links to news which interests me, which inspires me to rant, or to which I will probably want to later refer.
 As a good netizen, it's only fair to contribute my $0.02. :-) With that in mind I can also be found on Twitter.